Being a leader is about understanding what is going on around you.

-- When a worker relates positive information, it gives them a sense of personal accomplishment.
+- When workers relate positive information, it gives them a sense of personal accomplishment.

 - Answers give you both oversight and performance improvement potential.

-- You have a measure if people are contributing in the ways that you need them to.
+- You have a measure if people contribute in the ways you need them to.

 2. What’s your biggest challenge right now?